open-downloads/odl/README.md

 ### Prepare

 The first step in running oDL is to prepare the data for the download counting job. oDL uses the following avro schema for raw events:

+_Note: timestamps should be strings in RFC 3339 format_

 ```
 [{